 Answer: A real account is an account of assets and liabilities. examples: land accounts, building accounts, etc. A nominal account is an account of income and expenses example salary account, wages account, etc.

-Question No-3: Which accounting platform have you work on which one do you prefer the most?
+Question No-3: Which accounting platform have you worked on which one do you prefer the most?

 Question No-4: What is double-entry bookkeeping what are the rules associated with it?